Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Introduction

-In this paper, we design a driver behavior recognition system that uniquely combines different Convolutional Neural Network (CNN) structures, to accurately perform this task in real-time.
-As such, we make the following \textbf{key contributions}:

-\begin{enumerate} \item We build a mock-up environment to emulate self-driving car conditions and instrument a detailed user study for data collection purposes.
-Specifically, we deploy side and front facing cameras to record the body movements and facial expressions of 50 participant drivers, throughout a range of tasks they performed.
-This leads to a large driver behavior video dataset, which we use for model training and evaluation. \item We architect original Interwoven Convolutional Neural Networks (InterCNNs) to perform feature extraction and fusions across multiple levels, based on multi-stream video inputs and optical flow information.
-Our design allows to plug in different lightweight CNN architectures (e.g. MobileNet \cite{howard2017mobilenets, sandler2018mobilenetv2}) to improve the computation efficiency of in-vehicle systems. \item We demonstrate that our InterCNNs with MobileNet blocks and a temporal voting scheme, which enhances accuracy by leveraging historical inferences, can classify 9 different behaviors with 73.97\% accuracy, and 5 aggregated behaviors (i.e., grouping tasks that involve the use of a mobile device, and eating \& drinking) with 81.66\% accuracy.
+To tackle these problems, in this paper we design a driver behavior recognition system that uniquely combines different convolutional-type neural models, through which we accurately perform this task in real-time, relying on multiple inputs.
+As such, we make the following \textbf{key contributions}: \begin{enumerate} \item We build a mock-up environment to emulate self-driving car conditions and instrument a detailed user study for data collection purposes.
+Specifically, we deploy side and front facing cameras to record the body movements and facial expressions of 50 participant drivers, as they perform a range of tasks.
+This leads to a large driver behavior video dataset recorded from two angles (front and side), which we use for model training and evaluation.
+To the best of knowledge, this constitutes the first dual-view dataset for driver behavior classification. \item We architect original Interwoven Convolutional Neural Networks (InterCNNs) to perform feature extraction and fusions across multiple levels, based on multi-stream video inputs and optical flow information.
+Our novel design allows to extract in parallel and mix increasingly abstract features, as well as plugging in different lightweight CNN architectures (e.g. MobileNet \cite{howard2017mobilenets, sandler2018mobilenetv2}), enabling to determine which building blocks can improve the computation efficiency of in-vehicle systems. \item We demonstrate that our InterCNNs with MobileNet blocks and a temporal voting scheme, which enhances accuracy by leveraging historical inferences, can classify 9 different behaviors with 73.97\% accuracy, and 5 aggregated behaviors (i.e., grouping tasks that involve the use of a mobile device, and eating and drinking) with 81.66\% accuracy.
 Our architecture can make inferences within 15~ms, which satisfies the timing constraints posed by real car systems.
 Importantly, our architecture is highly robust to lossy input, as it remains accurate when two streams of the input are occluded. \end{enumerate}

-The results obtained demonstrate the feasibility of accurate inference of driver's behavior in real-time, making important steps towards fulfilling the multi-trillion economic potential of the driverless car industry~\cite{fortune}.
+The results obtained demonstrate the feasibility of using deep learning to accurately infer driver behavior in real-time, thereby making important steps towards fulfilling the multi-trillion economic potential of the driverless car industry~\cite{fortune}.